npanuhin/npanuhin/.github/ISSUE_TEMPLATE/questions-regarding-the-archived-repository.md

 ---
-name: Question regarding the archived repository
+name: Questions regarding the archived repository
 about: Template for general questions regarding the archived repository
 title: Question about <repository name here>
 labels: ''